jozefizso/teamcity-fogbugz-notifier/README.md

 TeamCity FogBugz Notifier
 ==============================================================

-> *This plugin is incomplete and it is not actively developed.*
+> Send build status information to FogBugz Extended Events plugin.

-This plugin enables TeamCity deeper integration with FogBugz.
+This plugin integrates TeamCity with FogBugz.
-The plugin will notify FogBugz about successful and failed build that match a FogBugz case.
+The plugin will notify FogBugz about successful and failed builds that match a FogBugz case.

-This plugin requires the FogBugz Extended Events plugin to be installed in FogBugz.
+This plugin requires the [FogBugz Extended Events](https://github.com/jozefizso/FogBugz-ExtendedEvents) plugin to be installed in FogBugz.

 Supported TeamCity servers: